zhanglongx/AudioBookBuilder/README.md

 Mediacat is a tool to automate the stitching of media files, mainly for the production of audio books.

+Mediacat will first generate a list of media files in a directory, extract audio track, then concatenate them into a single media file (AudioBook format `m4b` for now).

 ## Pre-requisites

 - [FFMpeg](https://ffmpeg.org/download.html)